AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ![google-analytics-interfaces](assets/ga-to-aa_2.png)

-This is probably the one thing that you miss most in Adobe Analytics.
+This is probably the one thing that you miss most in [!DNL Adobe] [!DNL Analytics].
 There isn't a home screen pre-built for you.
 However, you can easily set up a custom Workspace to replicate what you need from the above list and set it as your landing screen.
-There's more on this topic later (or see Section 2.1.2.1 Adobe Workspace).
+There's more on this topic later (or see Section 2.1.2.1 [!DNL Adobe] Workspace).

 #### 2.1.2.
 In-Site Report Builders

 In addition to the Simple Reports that the analytics tools provided, each tool also provides more powerful tools with which to build out your own custom reports.

-##### 2.1.2.1.
-Adobe Analytics Workspace
+##### 2.1.2.1. [!DNL Adobe] [!DNL Analytics] Workspace

-This is the powerhouse of Adobe Analytics, since its introduction in 2017 it has become the go to place for Analytics analysis, and the primary reason why the Reports section is soon-to-be sunset.
+This is the powerhouse of [!DNL Adobe] [!DNL Analytics], since its introduction in 2017 it has become the go to place for [!DNL Analytics] analysis, and the primary reason why the Reports section is soon-to-be sunset.

 This tool allows you to build out reports with almost complete freedom.